Trends/Statistics

 March Home Price Index for Louisville, Jefferson County

 Reports from CoreLogic come out each and every month.
-I don’t always publish the results because it’s quite dry and without regular context it’s often hard to decipher.
+I don’t always publish the results because it’s quite dry and without regular context, it’s often hard to decipher.

-The biggest take-away is that Louisville real estate trails the national trends, primarily in time and scale.
+The biggest takeaway is that Louisville real estate trails the national trends, primarily in time and scale.
 We’re anywhere from 1-3 years behind what happens nationally.
 More importantly, when the nation falls drastically, we fall less severely.
 When the nation rises, we do too, but at a lower rate.

 With that said, here’s the report for March 2012 from CoreLogic.